NCLEX Scoring

 More questions means you're failing

-Question count tells you the exam is refining its estimate.
-Some candidates pass at the minimum (85 for both RN and PN per the April 2026 Candidate Bulletin), others need more data.
+Question count tells you the exam is still refining its estimate.
+Some candidates pass at the minimum (85 for both RN and PN per the 2026 Candidate Bulletin), others need more data.
 Going the distance doesn't mean failure.

 All SATA items are all-or-nothing